Thoracic Aortic Aneurysm and Aortic Dissection

 What causes aortic dissection?

-The cause of aortic dissection is still under investigation.
-However, there are several
+The cause of aortic dissection is unclear.
+However, there are several risk factors

 High blood pressure